Wolsten/Table-Based-Solution/readme.md

 Each timeline should use the same method.
 Ongoing events are specified by setting their end date to the word **date**.

+There is also a node script for converting an Excel spreadsheet table into the equivalent HTML page to display as a graphical timeline.

 ## Licence

 MIT License